Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 I know someone who started an online business selling high-quality children's clothes from Scandinavia.
 It started small, and she set it up whilst maintaining another job.
 Now, it is all she does, and she is very busy.
 Starting an online business from home means that your start-up costs are relatively low, and so there is much less risk involved.
 Think of a product that you believe in (perhaps something you are a bit of an expert in), and that has not already over-saturated the online market, and give it a go.
 If you don't try, you'll never know.

 Additionally, if you have a special skill and can make things, you could try your hand selling your own creations online or even your own services.

 8. Writing Online

 If you are passionate about writing and have something to say, in addition to possessing good grammar skills, then you could try your hand at online writing.
 The only writing I can currently vouch for is Hubpages (which is where I have placed many of my own articles, including this one).
-If you sign up to the Hubpages Ad Program, you can build up a small stream of income which can (eventually) boost your finances.
+If you sign up for the Hubpages Ad Program, you can build up a small stream of income which can (eventually) boost your finances.
 Visitors to your articles come via search engines, and you can earn a small amount via impressions from the advertisements that the Hubpages Ad Program place on your pages.
-Bear in mind that this is not a get rich quick scheme - it can take many months to rank well on Google - but if you are prepared to put the work in by creating articles that people want to read, then you can gradually create a small passive income for yourself in addition to other streams of income.
+Bear in mind that this is not a get rich quick scheme—it can take many months to rank well on Google—but if you are prepared to put the work in by creating articles that people want to read, then you can gradually create a small passive income for yourself in addition to other streams of income.